 Robert Doebele, MD, PhD Acting Chief Science Officer and Cofounder

 Dr. Robert Doebele co-founded Rain Therapeutics in April 2017 and serves as chair of the Scientific Advisory Board.
 He is an Associate Professor of Medicine in the Division of Medical Oncology at the University of Colorado School of Medicine.
-Dr. Doebele is the Director of the Thoracic Oncology Research Initiative at the University of Colorado Cancer Center; co-founded and is the principle investigator of the University of Colorado Lung Cancer Specialized Program of Research Excellence.
+Dr. Doebele is the Director of the Thoracic Oncology Research Initiative at the University of Colorado Cancer Center; and is the principle investigator of the University of Colorado Lung Cancer Specialized Program of Research Excellence.
 He is also a Senior Editor of the AACR journal Clinical Cancer Research.

 Bob received his AB in Molecular Biology from Princeton University, and received his MD, PhD in Immunology from the University of Pennsylvania.
 He conducted his internal medicine residency and a medical oncology fellowship at the University of Chicago.

 Lori Kunkel, MD